sverweij/mscgen_js/src/script/README.md

 The list of possible attributes is equal to what is allowed for mscgen:

-"idurl", "linecolor", "textcolor", "textbgcolor", "arclinecolor", "arctextcolor", "arctextbgcolor", "arcskip"
+"id", "url", "idurl", "linecolor", "textcolor", "textbgcolor", "arclinecolor", "arctextcolor", "arctextbgcolor"

 - Note that mscgen allows its color attributes to be written in either British or American spelling (colour, color).
 The mscgen, msgenny and xù parsers all map them to the American variant for the ease of its consumers.
-- Shrewd readers will have noticed "arcskip" to be allowed too, while in the context of an entity it is meaningless.
+- Shrewd readers will have noticed the parser allows "arcskip" as well, while in the context of an entity it is meaningless.
 The reason for its pressence is simply that the mscgen and xù parsers use the same list of attributes for entities as for arcs.
   Consumers are advised to ignore the arcskip attribute for entities